-4. a licensed QUESTION: What will you say to an agency administrator, who has a degree in Health Administration, who delegated assistance with medication to you?
-5. UAPs must receive instructions from a licensed nurse about each medication they are assisting with and specific about each medication including the reason(s) for the medication, the dosage, expected effects, adverse reactions or side effects, and to take in an emergency.
-6. There must be a doctor's order or for any medication.
+QUESTION: What will you say to an agency administrator, who has a degree in Health Administration, who delegated assistance with medication to you?

+- 5. UAPs must receive instructions from a licensed nurse about each medication they are assisting with and specific about each medication including the reason(s) for the medication, the dosage, expected effects, adverse reactions or side effects, and to take in an emergency. - 6.
+There must be a doctor's order or for any medication.
 The doctors' orders may be a list of routine " orders".

 QUESTION: While this IBN rule states "doctor's order or prescription", give examples of who else might you see an order from AND what term encompasses them all?

-QUESTION: If a UAP is bired to care for someone what items will you need a QUESTION: If a UAP is hired to care for someone, what items will you need a prescription for?
-7. The patient's health must be stable and the UAP cannot accept delegation of procedures that require nursing or diagnosis, the exercise of nursing, or requiring specialized nursing, or OUESTION: Explain the concept of stable health.
+QUESTION: If a UAP is hired to care for someone, what items will you need a prescription for?

+7. The patient's health must be stable and the UAP cannot accept delegation of procedures that require nursing or diagnosis, the exercise of nursing , or requiring specialized nursing , or .

+QUESTION: Explain the concept of stable health.